 Tic Disorder Treatments: What Works, What Doesn’t, and What to Try Instead

 The truth is, conventional treatments for tics and Tourette’s are pretty limited.
-A 2020 review of current treatments reveals a narrow focus on medications and therapies that don’t always deliver results.
-Let’s break it down:
+A 2020 review of current treatments reveals a narrow focus on medications and therapies that don’t consistently deliver results.
+Let’s break it down: While medications can help some people manage their tics, they often have unwanted side effects.
+And traditional therapies like behavioral therapy may not be effective for everyone.
+That’s why it’s important to consider natural therapy options for tics, such as acupuncture, nutritional supplements, and relaxation techniques.
+These alternative approaches can offer a holistic and potentially safer way to manage tics and Tourette’s.

 Meds, Meds, and More Meds